rahimklaber/dhtKt/README.md

 - [ ]  implement lookup(key) -> Ip, which given a key returns the ip responsible for that key.
 ## Ideas
 - Make a key associated to a list of values.
 You can then append to this list.
+- nodes can advertise that they can store more info, other nodes can then send Data to this node.
+This could then be used to achieve a BitTorrent like system Where clients can request pieces of data from multiple nodes.
+This brings the problem of how do you know which nodes hold the data.
+One possibility is to make the network some kind of distributed tracker.
+Each key would be associated to a list of nodes that might also store this data.

 ## things to think about
 * should the value of the key/value pair be mutable?
 If so this would make it hard to do replication.